gsobell/goma/README.md

 >from oval take oil

 ### Project Motivation:
 This project is an outgrowth of [dango](https://github.com/gsobell/dango), with hope of being integrated back it at a later date, when both are functional.
-The goal isn't to compete with neural-net Go engines, rather to write a passably decent knowledge based engine from scratch
+The goal isn't to compete with neural-net Go engines, rather to write a passably decent knowledge based engine from scratch.

 ### Project Blueprint:
 * `GTP` compatible I/O